Expand To Show Full Article

 Overview

-As well as being one of the top-rated zoos in Europe it’s also famous for being a world leader in captive breeding programs and animal behaviour research, and the RZSS is actively involved in providing education to children of all ages.
+The Royal Zoological Society of Scotland (RZSS) owns the zoo, which opened its doors in 1913 and now welcomes more than 600,000 visitors each year.
+As well as being one of the top-rated zoos in Europe, it’s also famous for being a world leader in captive breeding programmes and animal behaviour research, and the RZSS is actively involved in providing education to children as well as adults.

 Edinburgh Zoo